matthewhuff89/matthewhuff89.github.io/_posts/2015-01-27-get-you-some.markdown

 categories: posts
 ---

 Hellloooooooo internet.
 This is my professional site.
+I'm going to be using this space to write about my experiences and what I'm learning as I grow as a developer.

+I'm thinking first up on my learning plate is going to be CSS and Responsive Design...I'll let ya'll know.

 So sit down, relax, have a cup of tea (or whatever it is that you like), and enjoy!

 {% highlight ruby %}
 def get_you_some(name)